Frequently Asked Questions

 Which assessments can be administered using a tablet?

-CAT4, PASS, NGRT, NGST, and the ISEB CPTs can all be administered using a tablet device as well as a computer.
+CAT4, PASS, NGRT, and NGST can all be administered using a tablet device as well as a computer.

 Follow these instructions for how to set up your tablet for these assessments.